 Ideally, do this sitting down so you can relax:

 Cross your ankles, one over the other.

-Cross your wrists one over the other and then interlock your fingers, palms facing each other.
+Cross your wrists one over the other, face your palms towards each other and interlock your fingers.

 Focus on breathing slowly into your chest.

 Remain in this position until your thoughts feel calmer and your body feels at ease.

 I hope you find these tips useful.
 If there is something you do which snaps you out of your worrying thoughts please share them in the comments below!